moliver28/research-handbook/content/handbook/marketing/blog/_index.md

 Things to be careful about when localizing an EN blog post.

 - Dont change the slug!
+- Until Contentful introduces the async field publishing feature, we'll need to release all translations simultaneously

 ### Tags to keep organized
 - If a post in process of being translating, slap the "translation-in-progress" label on it.
 This enables the team to easily find all blog posts in Contentful that are in progress of being translated and reviewed.